-Toscano cigars such as the Parodi Ammezzati, Avanti's most popular cigar, are also known as cheroots - made famous by the Old West movies, with actors like Clint Eastwood smoking them on screen.
+Toscano cigars such as the Parodi Ammezzati, Avanti's most popular cigar, are also known as cheroots - made famous by the Old West movies, with actors like Clint Eastwood smoking these cowboy cigars on screen.
 But Avanti's cigars date back much further than the spaghetti westerns...

 Avanti cigars was formed in 1901 when Dominic Anthony and Frank Suraci landed in New York City.
 The brothers left Calabria, Italy with the idea that their small, hand-rolled Toscani cigars would be well-received in the growing local Italian-American communities.
 Within 30 years, the Suracis' State Leaf Company bought out their leading competitors, the Parodis, and moved the production of their popular cigars to Scranton, Pa., after 1929's stock market crash.
 Long Island's DeNobili Cigar Company became the next Avanti Cigar acquisition after World War II, making the Suraci brothers responsible for 75% of the sales of Italian-style cigars.
 Even though their history dates back over 100 years, it wasn't until 1970 when the Suraci family officially renamed the company as Avanti Cigar, based on the popularity of their premier anisette-flavored tip cigars by the same name.
 All of the Avanti brands here continue to be manufactured in Scranton by the fourth generation of the family.